JikesRVM/jikesrvm.github.io/SourceControl.md

 ### Commit messages

 Please write a commit message that describes the purpose of the change.
-If you are committing code to fix a jira issue please include the identifier (i.e. RVM-53) in the commit message.
+If you are committing code to fix a JIRA issue please include the identifier (i.e. RVM-53) in the commit message.
 If you are committing code supplied by another individual please indicate the individual.

 ### Commit content